amdelamar/blog/content/post/fixing-akka-http-substream-source-error.md

 	# ...
 ```

-Unfortunately, the stacktrace here doesn't show which line of the service's code is the culprit.
-So you'd have
+Unfortunately, the stacktrace here doesn't show which line of the service's code is the root cause.
+So I'd have
 to check all usages of `Source[ByteString, Any]` and find any reuses of that object and remove it.

+When you Google this exception, [most](https://stackoverflow.com/q/44950948/7065245) encounters other people have
-[Most](https://stackoverflow.com/q/44950948/7065245) encounters with this exception are from Akka Http server-side code
+with this exception are from Akka Http server-side code that doesn't properly unmarshall incoming requests.
-that doesn't properly unmarshall incoming requests without calling `toStrict` on them.
-But my service wasn't having that
+i.e. They didn't call `toStrict` on request entity.
+But my service wasn't having that problem.
-problem.
-It was during the Akka Http *client-side* calls where it was failing.
+It was coming from the Akka Http *client-side* calls.
+Somewhere in the code to upload files it was consuming
+the `Source` stream twice.

 &nbsp;

 ### Fixing Retries

-My first thought, was because of [retries](https://github.com/softwaremill/retry).
+My first thought, was because of the [retry mechanism](https://github.com/softwaremill/retry).

-The function that handles the large file transfer stream from one URL to another has a retry mechanism,
-in which if a failure or network disconnect occurred, it would try the transfer again.
+If a failure or network disconnect occurred during the file transfer stream, it would try the transfer again.

-The code looks like this:
+The code basically looked like this:

 ```scala
 /**